Current

 Egg inspection April 4:

 Poultry expert, hobby breeder, and volunteer Gert Riezebos will be at the museum between 11:00 a.m. and 3:00 p.m. to assess eggs.
 These can be hatching eggs from hobby breeders, but the specialist also knows a lot about table eggs.
-Bring six eggs and learn exactly what is inside them or what might hatch from them.
-It would be great if you could bring your own eggs.
+Bring six eggs and learn exactly what's inside them or what might hatch from them.
+It's fun if you bring your own eggs for this.

 Animal feed ingredients and animal feed preparation